Misioslav/expressvpn/README.md

 ## Project Structure

-- `files/` - Core container scripts, configuration files, and control server implementation
+- `files/` - Core container scripts, configuration files, and sample config
-  - `config.toml` - Active authentication configuration for control server
-  - `config.toml.example` - Sample configuration file with examples for all auth types
-  - `control-server.sh` - HTTP control server implementation
+- `control server/` - HTTP control server testing and demonstration tools
-  - `start.sh` - Container startup script
-  - `healthcheck.sh` - Health check script
-  - `activate.exp` - ExpressVPN activation script
-  - `uname.sh` - Kernel version check script
 - `Dockerfile` - Container build configuration
 - `expressbuild.sh` - Build script for multiple platforms and distributions

 ## FEATURES

 - **Latest Libraries**: All system packages are upgraded to their newest versions during build for enhanced security and compatibility
-- **Multi-Distribution Support**: Supports both `debian bullseye-slim` (default) and `debian trixie-slim` distributions
+- **Multi-Distribution Support**: Supports both `debian trixie-slim` (default) and `debian bullseye-slim` distributions
 - **Automatic Package Updates**: Built-in `apt-get upgrade` ensures the latest security patches and bug fixes

 ## TAGS

-Latest tag is based on `debian bullseye-slim`.
+Latest tag is based on `debian trixie-slim`.
-It is possible to use `debian trixie-slim` base with `-trixie` tags.
+It is possible to use `debian bullseye-slim` base with `-bullseye` tags.
 Numbers in the tag corresponds to ExpressVPN version.

 ## PROTOCOL AND CIPHER